justeattakeaway/Genything/README.md

 ]
 ```

-Then install `Genything` and optionally `Trickery` by adding it to:
+Then add the packages you want to:

 - General -> "Frameworks and Libraries", for an application of framework target
 - Build Phases -> "Link Binary With Libraries", for a test target